 After having the opportunity to gather relevant information in the intake process, the clinician will provide you with a testing plan as well as a formally presented estimate of cost.
-The intake is billed at a flat rate of $350.
-Please note that given the considerable time demands of preparation before and after this meeting, the rate will shift to $430 beginning on 1/1/2023.
+The intake is billed at a flat rate of $430.
+Please note that this fee includes review of documents in advance of the meeting and time to put together and disseminate the estimate, permission forms, and other essential follow-ups.
 This is the only part of the diagnostic testing process that can be billed and submitted to your insurance provider separately.
 The CPT code is 90791.
 If you decide to proceed, one half of the estimated cost is due to confirm and the balance will be due upon completion of the report, prior to the feedback session.

 payment: Due to COVID-19 impact, electronic payment (ACH) via Quickbooks is requested.
 For diagnostic testing, full payment of the intake fee is required to confirm the appointment.
 Once a formal written estimate has been presented and you decide to move forward, one half of the estimated total is due to get underway; the final balance is then due upon report completion.